97th Bomb Wing

 South Carolina by Maj.
 Hinnant.
 Rob Hinnant

 provided this background to his father's airplane.
-"As you
+"As

-the city's actual size.
+with the city's actual size.
 Well, Dad was able to

 "embellish" the virtues of Ridgeway.
 After the